finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlDesignApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new SqlDesignApi(config);
-            var caseStatementDesign = new CaseStatementDesign(); // CaseStatementDesign | Structured file read design object to generate SQL from
+            var caseStatementDesign = new CaseStatementDesign(); // CaseStatementDesign | CaseStatementDesign object to try and create a SQL query from

             try
             {
-                // [EXPERIMENTAL] PutCaseStatementDesignToSql: Generates SQL case statement queries from a structured design string result = apiInstance.PutCaseStatementDesignToSql(caseStatementDesign);
+                // [EXPERIMENTAL] PutCaseStatementDesignToSql: Converts a case statement design object to SQL string result = apiInstance.PutCaseStatementDesignToSql(caseStatementDesign);
                 Debug.WriteLine(result);
             }